-Lincoln Park Zoo, Chicago, Illinois
+Lincoln Park Zoo; Chicago, Illinois

-Chicago's most popular tourist destination is also one of its most haunted, according to locals.
+One of Chicago's most popular tourist destinations is also one of its most haunted.
 And that's because it wasn't always a zoo—it was a cemetery.
-Back in the 1840s and '50s, the area was the final resting place for more than 35,000 souls—most of whom were moved to another cemetery after the original one proved to be too close to the city's water supply.
+Back in the 1840s and '50s, the area that is now the Lincoln Park Zoo was the final resting place for more than 35,000 souls—most of whom were moved to another cemetery after the original one proved to be too close to the city's water supply.

 Mizpah Hotel; Tonopah, Nevada

-Home of the famous ghost, the "Lady in Red," the Mizpah Hotel in Tonopah, Nevada, opened in 1907 as one of the first luxury hotels in the state of Nevada.
+Home of the famous ghost the "Lady in Red," the Mizpah Hotel in Tonopah, Nevada, opened in 1907 as one of the first luxury hotels in the state of Nevada.
 According to local legend, the Lady in Red was murdered in the fifth-floor hallway of the hotel and has continued to haunt the premises ever since.
-Since its renovation in 2011, guests have been able to stay in the Lady in Red Suite or order the Red Lady Bloody Mary at the hotel's restaurant.
+Since its renovation in 2011, guests have been able to stay in the Lady in Red Suite and order the Red Lady Bloody Mary at the hotel's restaurant.

-Sleepy Hollow, New York
+The town of Sleepy Hollow, New York

-As the setting of Washington Irving's The Legend of Sleepy Hollow, Sleepy Hollow, New York, is a must-see destination even if you’re not there for the ghosts.
-One of the more infamous spirits to haunt the town is the Bronze Lady.
-According to local legend, this statuesque woman sits in the local cemetery and can either haunt you forever or comfort you—depending on how you treat her.
+As the setting of Washington Irving's The Legend of Sleepy Hollow, Sleepy Hollow, New York, is a must-see paranormal destination.
+One of the more infamous spirits to haunt the town is that of a statue known as the Bronze Lady.
+This sculpture sits in the local Sleepy Hollow Cemetery where she'll either haunt you forever or comfort you, depending on how you treat her.